 - Zepbound often feels more obvious earlier, especially in appetite suppression.

-That difference matters psychologically.
+That difference is partly psychological, and it's not trivial.
 Plenty of people need visible early movement to stay motivated.
-Others would rather avoid an aggressive start if it means fewer miserable workdays, fewer aborted meals, and less fear around escalation.
+Others would rather skip the aggressive start if it buys them fewer miserable workdays, fewer aborted meals, and less dread about the next step up.

-Neither preference is irrational.
+Neither preference is wrong.
 They just point to different treatments.

-One of the most useful questions at a first visit is not "which one is better?"
-It is "do I need the strongest average response available, or do I need the treatment I am most likely to stay on for the next 9 to 12 months?"
+The most useful question at a first visit isn't "which one is better?"
+It's closer to "do I need the strongest average response on the market, or the treatment I'm most likely to still be taking next April?"

 Side effects are close enough that tolerance still matters

-These are both GLP-1-adjacent drugs.
-The side-effect map is familiar: nausea, diarrhea, constipation, vomiting, early fullness, occasional reflux, and the sense that food stops sounding interesting for a while.
+Both of these work on the GLP-1 pathway, and the side-effect map is familiar: nausea, diarrhea, constipation, vomiting, early fullness, the occasional reflux, and that strange stretch where food just stops sounding interesting.

 | Side effect | Wegovy (STEP) | Zepbound / tirzepatide (SURMOUNT) |